cpfaff/mspm/README.md

 ```

 It creates a new project folder in a location you desire.
 This location
 defaults to the current working directory.
-If you set this correctly then the
+When you set this correctly then the
 new project will be created in your projects directory next to the
 `manage_projects.R` file.
-While you can provide any project folder name that
+You can provide any project folder name that
 you want we here use a constructor function of yspm to help us to compile
 consistent project names `compile_project_name()`.
 It requires your first and
 last name and automatically prepends the creation date of the project which